This site requires a more recent version of Adobe Flash Player to function properly.

 Trefis's graphical modelling tools require Flash, but here's a preview of some of the content you'll see once

 Investment Overview for Comcast (NASDAQ:CMCSA)

-Additionally, the company also operates the varied content business of NBCUniversal, which owns the NBC and Telemundo broadcast networks, cable channels such as USA Network, E!, CNBC, MSNBC, Syfy and Bravo, the film studio Universal Studios Inc. and the theme park division Universal Parks and Resorts.
-Comcast acquired additional 49% stake in NBCUniversal from GE in early 2013 and now owns 100% of the company.
+Additionally, the company also operates the varied content business of NBCUniversal, which owns the NBC and Telemundo broadcast networks, cable channels such as USA Network, E!, CNBC, MSNBC, Syfy, and Bravo, the film studio Universal Studios Inc., and the theme park division Universal Parks and Resorts.
+Comcast acquired an additional 49% stake in NBCUniversal from GE in early 2013 and now owns 100% of the company.